AdaCore/ada_language_server/doc/settings.md

 ### onTypeFormatting.indentOnly

 This option controls if the `textDocument/onTypeFormatting` request only indents a new line, or if it additionally tries to format the previous node.

-By default, this option is enabled, that is, `textDocument/onTypeFormatting` only indents new lines.
+By default, this option is disabled, that is, `textDocument/onTypeFormatting` will indent new lines and format the previous line.

 In ALS config files, this setting must be specified in a nested form: